 It’s Ireland’s oldest city, and despite boasting a history of over 1,000 years.
 Its history covers years of Viking rule, Norman buildings and castles and of course the world-famous Waterford Crystal.

-Most people who visit Ireland would love to take home some of that world famous Waterford crystal.
-Sadly these days the crystal is actually made in eastern Europe but you can still tour the factory musem and pick up some beautiful pieces.
+Most people who visit Ireland would love to take home some of that world-famous Waterford crystal.
+Sadly these days the crystal is actually made in eastern Europe but you can still tour the factory museum and pick up some beautiful pieces.

-Waterford is the the oldest surviving city of Ireland – founded in the 9th century AD by the Vikings – and there are many sites to explore within the city.
+Waterford is the oldest surviving city of Ireland – founded in the 9th century AD by the Vikings – and there are many sites to explore within the city.